fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 ### src/fcpp/prelude.h

 Added code for MaybeLike test to be used in unjust().
 Also code for EitherLike test.
 Identify and fix a bug in the code.

+Code for MaybeLike and EitherLike with functoids unjust and unright moved here.

 ### src/fcpp/functor.h